Sustainability-related disclosures

 SFDR MEII

-•As an owner, we work proactively with portfolio companies to promote strategies aligned with the SDGs and implement relevant measuring and reporting schemes for impact.
+• As an owner, we work proactively with portfolio companies to promote strategies aligned with the SDGs and implement relevant measuring and reporting schemes for impact.

-•We track Principal Adverse Impact indicators quarterly.
+• We track Principal Adverse Impact indicators quarterly.

-•We track good governance practices, including companies’ management structures, employee relations, remuneration policies, and tax compliance.
+• We track good governance practices, including companies’ management structures, employee relations, remuneration policies, and tax compliance.

 Methodologies

 Norselab’s Meaningfulness Policy describes our overarching impact philosophy and approach.
-This provides guidance on how Norselab identifies and measures impacts and risks.
+It guides how Norselab identifies and measures impacts and risks.

 We define impact as a significant contribution to achieving the SDGs.
-They provide a comprehensive map of risk and opportunity - and thus a solid strategic prism through which we can meaningfully and successfully invest in new, growing, and established companies through Norselab’s various funds.
+They provide a comprehensive map of risk and opportunity - and thus, a solid strategic prism through which we can meaningfully and successfully invest in new, growing, and established companies through Norselab’s various funds.

 • SDGs: The contributions of companies’ products and services are mapped to the underlying targets and indicators of the SDGs.
 We consider both positive and negative contributions.
+For positive impact, only concrete and substantial contributions are taken into account.

 • Net impact quantification: We quantify both positive and negative impacts of companies’ products and services to provide a net impact score.